What is SSL, and why is it so important?

 An SSL certificate can be obtained from a trusted Certificate Authority (CA).

-Typically, you will need to provide the CA with proof of your domain name ownership and other information that verifies your identity.
+Typically, you must provide the CA with proof of your domain name ownership and other information that verifies your identity.
 Once this is done, the CA will issue an SSL certificate for your website, allowing you to enable HTTPS connections.

 SSL is an essential component of online security; every business should implement it on its website.